seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 ------------------------------

 Learning Objective
-  You will learn how to use the :dox:`ArgumentParser ArgumentParser` class to parse command line arguments.
+  You will learn how to use the :dox:`ArgumentParser` class to parse command line arguments.
   This tutorial is a walk-through with links into the API documentation and also meant as a source for copy-and-paste code.

 Difficulty